dophlin/astudio-timesheet/README.md

 8. Login to the system using **Login API:** `POST /api/login`
 9. Use the generated token for other API calls.
 You can refer to the API documentation.

+**Note:** The application generates anything that is required to set up the database.
+So there is no requirement for addition SQL file here.

 ## License

 This project is licensed under the MIT License.